minnbanya/NLP-Project/README.md

 ## Research Questions:

-- Which parameters affect classification model performance?
+1. Which parameters affect classification model performance?
-- What are the key factors influencing the perceived usefulness and user satisfaction with our sales chatbot?
+2. What are the key factors influencing the perceived usefulness and user satisfaction with our sales chatbot?

 ## Hypotheses:

-- We hypothesize that complex parameters can lead to good performance for classification models.
+1. We hypothesize that complex parameters can lead to good performance for classification models.
-- We hypothesize that key factors to influencing user satisfaction are ability to understand queries and provide relevant answers.
+2. We hypothesize that key factors to influencing user satisfaction are ability to understand queries and provide relevant answers.
 Moreover, web interface, and response time also affect customer satisfaction.

- ## Expected outcome
+ ## Expected Results

 - Classification model has at least 80% accuracy.
 - The chatbot can answer basic queries, and handle irrelevant questions.